 This situation was further exacerbated by Anglo-Saxon invaders who from the mid-fifth century onwards accelerated their territorial expansion, and whose depredations upon the population destabilized the British Church to such an extent that the Church and many of its clergy were driven from eastern and central Britain into the West of Britain, the Highlands of both Scotland and Wales and across the sea to Ireland.
 Many fled to the region of Gaul we now know as Brittany.

-Based in the West Country the membership of the Holy Celtic Church, is few in number and spread throughout the region.
+Based in the West Country the membership of the Holy Celtic Church is few in number and spread throughout the region.
 It consists of small communities that function under the guidance of their local priests, meeting for worship, group devotions and community matters in private oratories and chapels.
-The current primate is Bishop Marcus, who succeeded Bishop Francis in 1991.
+The current primate is Bishop Matthias, who succeeded Bishop Marcus in 2021.
 The governance of the Church is administered by a Committee of Synod drawn from members of the Order of Dionysis and Paul, which is a religious order within the Holy Celtic Church.